 “The mall” attracts flocks of customers young and old to one sprawling, often crowded location for a centralized experience of shopping, dining, and entertainment.
 What could go wrong?
 Sure the mall is fun, but it’s also loaded with variables around every turn that have the potential to cause injuries related to slipping and falling on the premises.
 These unfortunate situations also raise many legal questions concerning the various commercial parties who may be responsible when visitors are seriously hurt, and an experienced Los Angeles slip and fall lawyer can answer those questions for you.

-The Salamati Law Firm helps those who have have slipped or tripped and fallen in shopping centers, malls, movie theaters across Los Angeles.
+The Salamati Law Firm helps those who have have injured in slip and fall accidents in shopping centers, malls, movie theaters across Los Angeles.
 Our Los Angeles personal injury attorneys have a passion for helping victims of negligence across the state of California get back on their feet and recover damages for their ordeal following a slip and fall accident in Los Angeles.

 California imposes a duty on property owners to take reasonable steps to make the premises safe for those who enter it.
 This usually means keeping the property in safe condition and warning of dangers that the owner or occupier actually does know about or reasonably should know about.
 Failing to do either of these may constitute negligence in the event of a slip and fall accident or other kind of injury.

 When it comes to shopping malls, and similar locations like strip malls, entertainment complexes, and open-air shopping centers, there are often several individuals or businesses that have a duty to keep the premises safe, including:

 - Companies responsible for maintenance and repair